Optimal Bayesian estimation of Gaussian mixtures with growing number of components: Dirichlet process mixtures for inference of finite mixtures

 for some constant $C>1$ depending only on the prior distribution. \end{theorem}

 \citet{miller2013simple,miller2014inconsistency} showed that the posterior distribution of the number of clusters does not concentrate at the true number of components if one uses the DP prior with a \textit{constant concentration parameter}.
 In particular, if the true data generating process is $\N(0,1)=\delta_0 *\Phi$, the posterior probability that the number of components is equal to the true number of components (i.e., 1) goes to zero \citep[][Theorem 5.1]{miller2013simple}.
-Our proposed data-dependent concentration parameter resolves this inconsistency.
+Our proposed sample size dependent concentration parameter resolves this inconsistency.
+See our simulation study in Section \ref{sec:numerical} for numerical confirmations.